teddyoweh/Cloakr/docs/getting-started/sharing-your-first-site.md

 cloakr token [YOUR-AUTH-TOKEN]
 ```

-This will register the token globally in your cloakr configuration file, and all following cloakr calls, will automatically use the token to authenticate with the server.
+This will register the token globally in your cloakr configuration file, and all following cloakr calls will automatically use the token to authenticate with the server.